 - Outlining whether wages paid to majority owners and their spouses are considered qualified.

-Keep in mind, the ERC is a complex tax credit with guidelines changing often and requires interpretation.
-Reaching out to a professional tax advisor who is familiar with the credit and most up-to-date guidelines can help your business determine which wages are eligible and which are not.
+Keep in mind, the ERC is a complex tax credit with ever-changing guidelines and requires interpretation.
+Reach out to our professional tax team, who are familiar with the credit and most up-to-date guidelines.

 What if I missed filing for the ERC?

 While some of the newer guidelines are retroactive, others only apply to wages paid more recently.
 In most cases, employers can file a correction to their quarterly tax documents to receive appropriate credit for qualified wages paid.
-Keep in mind that wages included in Payroll Protection Plan forgiveness loans are not qualified (no double-dipping!), and businesses must show a decline in gross receipts of more than 50% compared to the same quarter in the previous year.
+Keep in mind that wages included in Payroll Protection Plan forgiveness loans are not qualified (no double-dipping).

-Also, some tax professionals have noted they are seeing a longer processing time for amended returns.
+We have noted a longer processing time for amended returns.
 This means you’ll see benefits of the credit faster by filing for it with your quarterly returns; however, it could take 90 to 120 days for amended returns.

 How can my business receive help?